redhat-performance/jetlag/docs/bastion-deploy-bm.md

 Double check your nic names with your actual bastion machine.

-** If you desire to use a *different network* than "Network 1" for your controlplane network then you will have to append some additional overrides to the extra vars portion of the all.yml vars file.
+** If you desire to use a *different network* than "Network 1" for your controlplane network then you will have to append additional overrides to the extra vars portion of the all.yml vars file.
-See [tips and vars](https://github.com/redhat-performance/jetlag/blob/main/docs/tips-and-vars.md#Other-Networks) for more information
+See [tips and vars](tips-and-vars.md#using-other-network-interfaces) for more information

 ### OCP node vars

-The same chart provided by the scale lab for the bastion machine, is used to identify the nic names for `controlplane_lab_interface`.
+The same chart provided by the scale lab for the bastion machine, is used to identify the nic name for `controlplane_lab_interface`.

 * `controlplane_lab_interface` should always be set to the nic name under "Public Network" for the specific system type